With Eggplant Noodles and Cashew Cream

 - 1/4 tsp. fresh nutmeg

-- In a Dutch oven, cook ground beef and onions over medium heat until beef is browned.
-Then add mushrooms, garlic, and balsamic vinegar and cook until juices from mushrooms have evaporated.
-Stir in crushed tomatoes, tomato paste, tomato sauce, and water.
-Season with basil, fennel seeds, Italian seasoning, salt, and pepper.
+In a Dutch oven, add ground beef, onions, 1 teaspoon of salt, and black pepper.
+Cook over medium-high heat until beef is browned.
+Season with basil, fennel seeds, and Italian seasoning, and give a good mix.
+Then add mushrooms, garlic, and remaining 2 teaspoons of salt and cook until juices from mushrooms have evaporated.
+Add tomato paste, mix well to fully incorporate, and cook for 2-3 minutes.
+This will help get rid of the can taste.
+Stir in crushed tomatoes, tomato sauce, and water.
 Cover, reduce heat, and simmer for about 1 hour, stirring occasionally.

-- Meanwhile - Preheat oven to 375 degrees.
+Meanwhile – Preheat oven to 375 degrees.
+Using a mandolin, slice eggplants into 1/4-inch thick “noodles.”
 Spray two baking sheets with nonstick spray and place eggplant pieces in single layer.
 Season both sides of eggplant slices with sea salt.
 Bake for 10 minutes (until tender and beginning to brown) turning halfway through.
 Remove from oven and allow eggplant to cool.
 Can be roasted 1 day ahead and refrigerated.

-- Make cashew cream - Soak 2 cups of cashews in 4 cups of water overnight.
-Drain the water in the morning.
+Make cashew cream – Drain the soaking water.
 Transfer soft cashews into a blender with 2 cups of new, warm water and puree in a blender until smooth.
 Set aside.

 - Remove from oven and let rest for at least 30 minutes.
 Cut with a sharp knife and scoop out with a spatula.